-A medical degree earns VCU students the most money after college (an average $145K per year).
-A Bachelor of Science in Psychology is less advantageous in terms of earnings; alums with this degree are the lowest earners with a median annual pay of about $32K.
+Former Rams who fare the best in terms of salary hold a medical degree and earn a median salary of $157K per year.
+A Bachelor of Science in Psychology is less advantageous in terms of earnings; alums with this degree are the lowest earners with a median annual pay of $41K.

 Benefits and Perks

-University of Tennessee graduates, who earn $57K on average, make a similar amount to VCU grads.
-The University of Virginia-Main Campus, the Virginia Polytechnic Institute and State University, and the University of Maryland-College Park are also similar to VCU.
+Compensation averages $62K for University of Kentucky alumni, making their earnings most comparable to VCU grads.
+Other schools similar to VCU include the University of Virginia-Main Campus, the Virginia Polytechnic Institute and State University, and the University of Maryland-College Park.